- My Experience with Health Coaching and Counseling

 With a more lucid understanding of the differences between health coaching and counseling comes a clearer vision of how health coaches and counselors can collaborate and work together to support, and even advance, client health and wellness.
 With the ever-increasing chronic health issues, including mental health, weighing on individuals today, the need for a collaborative model of client care is greater than ever.

 Advocating for a collaborative model of care is the vision that Chris Kresser and the rest of us at Kresser Institute continue to promote and advance through education and training.
-The scope of the chronic illness epidemic is growing, and conventional medicine isn’t equipped with an effective way to fight back.
+The scope of the chronic illness epidemic is growing, and conventional medicine isn’t equipped with an effective way to address it.

 There simply are not enough practitioners to address the lifestyle and behavioral changes that people need to make today.
 More important is that most medical providers and practitioners are not trained in behavior change, although they could benefit from training in the “coaching paradigm.”
 (6) However, certified health coaches are trained experts in behavior change.
 They work collaboratively with a variety of professionals and specialists, including counselors and mental health providers, to help their clients achieve change.